Get my epoxy floor coating course here!

 EPOXY GARAGE FLOOR PAINT can also be used on basement floors.
 It's very durable, easy to clean, and comes in many different colors.

 A 2 part water based system would work just fine on a basement floor.

-Using an epoxy floor paint consists of painting on a primer, then a topcoat, and finishing with a sealer.
+Using an epoxy floor paint consists of painting on a primer, then a color base coat, and finishing with a clear top coat.

 Like I said, don't just go to a big box store and buy the epoxy paint thinking it's as simple as they make it out to be.

 There's a little learning curve to this kind of paint.
 Luckily I've written it all out for you in a step by step format.
 (Or better yet, watch my video above.
 It'll show you exactly how to do it.)

 Click on HOW TO PAINT CONCRETE FLOORS to learn the steps in this process.

 This is a general guide.
 Most epoxy paints are similar but always make sure to read their instructions before you open the container.